 Where to Stay in Barcelona

-I hope this Barcelona in 24 hours itinerary has helped you plan your short stay in this amazing city.
+I hope this 1 day Barcelona itinerary has helped you plan your short stay in this amazing city and that you have a great Barcelona family trip.
 For other short European city breaks with teens, check out the following posts: